-FCJ bearings are the ideal choice for combination motion-oscillatory, linear, and/or rotary applications.
-Their ability to run successfully against mild steel shafting makes for a costcompetitive system.
+FCJ bearings are the ideal choice for combination motion-oscillatory, linear, and/ or rotary applications.
+Their ability to run successfully against mild steel shafting makes for a cost-competitive system.
 Their versatility makes them excellent general purpose self-lubricating bearings.

 The self-lubricating wear surface of CJ and FCJ composites are capable of reducing both equipment costs and the need for maintenance.
 Use CJ bearings in applications where:

 - Conventional lubricants will not function.

 - Shock loads are present.

 - Stick-slip operation is undesirable.

-• Low cost is an issue, particularly when taking into consideration the bearing, lubrication system, or maintenance.
+- Low cost is an issue, particularly when taking into consideration the bearing, lubrication system, or maintenance.

 Use CJ when your application requires:

-- High-load capacity.
+- · High-load capacity.

 - Resistance to chemical, galvanic, or fretting corrosion.

 - Minimal galling and scoring.

-- Reduced weight.
+- · Reduced weight.

 - Electrical insulation.

-Use FCJ in applications where you would normally use low-speed porous and cast bronze.
-It is corrosion resistant, practically chemically inert and electrically insulative.
-FCJ bearings are more tolerant of small contaminants than standard CJ bearings.
+The FCJ is used in applications with low loads and speeds up to 500 sf/m.
+They typically replace porous and cast bronze bearings.
+They are corrosion resistant, practically chemically inert and electrically insulative.

+FCJ bearings are more tolerant of small contaminants than standard CJ bearings because of the ID liner.
 They are also easily machined using standard techniques.

-Standard FCJ sizes interc hange with standard bronze bearings.
-That means FCJ is not only an ideal alternative to metal, it's also a perfect fit.
+Standard FCJ sizes interchange with standard bronze bearings making them an excellent alternative to metal and a perfect fit.

-www.daemar.com